Religion in Tanzania: Hinduism

-Hinduism is a minority religion in Tanzania.
+Hinduism is a minority religion in Tanzania practiced mainly by the South Asian diaspora.

-Sikhism

 Freedom of religion

 The government of Tanzania and the semiautonomous government of Zanzibar both recognize religious freedom as a principle and make efforts to protect it.
 The government of Zanzibar appoints Muslim religious officials in Zanzibar.
 The main body of law in Tanzania and Zanzibar is secular, but Muslims have the option to use religious courts for family-related cases.
 Individual cases of religiously motivated violence have occurred against both Christians and Muslims, as well as those accused of witchcraft.
 The freedom to practice religion is a human right in Tanzania.

+In 2023, Tanzania scored 3 out of 4 for religious freedom.

+Public holidays

+Christian celebrations Christmas, Easter (including Good Friday and Easter Monday) and Boxing Day are recognised as public holidays.
+Similarly Islamic feasts Eid al-Fitr, Mawlid and Eid al-Adha are also recognised.